 - Spending most of my free time working on this blog

 My time management is not perfect.
-Especially considering I just re-launched a new site theme twice in the last month, I'm spending too much time on this blog.
-But the good thing is that this is not time that was wasted, and I can now get back into a more reasonable blog schedule.
+Especially considering I re-launched a new site theme twice in the last month, I'm spending too much time on this blog.
+But the good thing is that this is not time wasted, and I can now get back into a more reasonable blog schedule.

 It is also important to re-emphasize that optimizing our time isn't all about making sure everything we do is trying to bring in more money.
 It is more about spending our time on things that matter most to us.